MESD/SettingsBundle/Resources/doc/storing-user-settings.md

 // Create a new settings cluster for this user
 // $settingManger->createCluster($hiveName, $clusterName, $description = null);
 $cluster = $settingManger->createCluster('user', $user->getUsername());
 ```

+It's important that the first argument of `createCluster` be the hive name you
+created earlier in step 1.
+The second argument should be a **unique** way of
+identifying your user.
+Username is commonly a good option, or the database
+unique ID field if your storing users in your applications database.
+The third
+argument lets you set a description for the cluster, and is optional.